instantlinux/docker-tools/images/weewx/README.md

 weewx-rsync-sshkey | private ssh key for rsync upload weewx-wunderground-apikey | API key for Wunderground.com weewx-wunderground-password | password for Wunderground.com

+### Upgrading

+#### To 4.x

+Version 4 supports an optional new database schema called `wview_extended`.
+The official [WeeWX Upgrade Guide](http://www.weewx.com/docs/upgrading.htm) inexplicably omits any information about how to migrate your database; here's a rough outline of what you need to do if you have existing 3.x data and want to migrate (in order to  gain new features such as AQI):

+* Backup your current database
+* Create a blank database `weewx_a_new` with same access grants
+* Launch the docker container with 4.x and invoke `~weewx/bin/wee_database --reconfigure`
+* After the above operation completes (takes many minutes, could be over an hour for several years' worth data), stop any running copy of weewx
+* Replace database `weewx_a` with contents of `weewx_a_new` (for mariadb/mysql, you have to dump/import the data)
+* Make sure only one table `archive` exists in the database: `reconfigure` only generates that table, not the 50+ daily summary tables; if present they are likely to trigger a ViolatedPrecondition exception
+* Restart weewx and wait another lengthy period for it to automatically rebuild the daily summary tables (you can track progress using `SELECT COUNT(*) FROM archive_day_outTemp;`)

+Because the new schema contains almost twice as many columns, future backups will require almost twice as much storage.

 ### Notes